benjstorlie/tech-blog/README.md

 ## Description

 Share your thoughts and opinions about tech!
 Write your own blogposts and leave your comments on others'.
+This is a mockup of a blog website, using Sequelize as the ORM, the express-session npm package for authentication, and using Handlebars.js as the templating language.
+The live site is deployed to Heroku.

+This was a homework assignment for Coding Bootcamp for the week focused on the MVC (Model-View-Controller) paradigm.

 ## Installation and Use